CX-0012 Business Partner Data Pool API v5.1.1

 2 BUSINESS PARTNER POOL API [NORMATIVE]

-The Business Partner Pool API enables the access to Golden Record business partner data and provides it to other Catena-X services and consumers.
-The Pool API MUST be implemented based on the OpenAPI 3.0.1 specification.
+The Business Partner Data Pool API enables the access to Golden Record business partner data and provides it to other data space services and consumers.
+The Pool API MUST be implemented based on the OpenAPI specification (3.1.0).

 2.1 PRECONDITIONS AND DEPENDENCIES